rlingam/dotfiles/README.md

 want, remove what you don't need, and build on what you do use.

 ## Things you should know
-The tiling folder has scripts which requires dependencies including slop or xrectsel, urxvt, wmctrl, xdotool, xwininfo.
-The tiling folder is to be used with openbox for tiling functionality on openbox, and
-full sized keyboard with a numberpad is preferred.

 The scripts in the scripts folder may have dependencies too, make sure you check the relative script for its dependecies if something doesn't seem to work.